 I always like to know what the benefits are to what I am eating or drinking.
 These are the benefits of this drink:

 - Apple – tons of antioxidants, vitamin C, B complex and beta carotene

 - Carrot – rich in vitamin A, high in carotenoids

 - Celery – calms nerves, lowers blood pressure, diuretic

-- Romaine – high in minerals, such as calcium, phosphorous, magnesium, and potassium.
+- Romaine – high in minerals, such as calcium, phosphorus, magnesium, and potassium.
 Packed with vitamin C, vitamin K, and folate and a good source of beta carotene.

-I love juice as an easy way to get my vegetables in throughout the day.
+I love juice, like this juice recipe with celery, as an easy way to get my vegetables throughout the day.
 It’s also great for kids.
 My daughter doesn’t yet like to eat celery, but she will drink it when it’s juiced with apples or oranges.
 For more tips about kids check out my article, How to Help Your Kids Develop Healthy Eating Habits.

 So, gather your ingredients and give this recipe a try!